1sma31L/noezis/README.md

 Day 11:

+- [x] fix editor reset bug
+- [x] refactor the code to make it more readable and maintainable

+Day 12:

+- [ ] add Profiel extendabele componenet
 - [ ] Use more polymorphic design for all content types
-- [ ] fix editor reset bug
+- [ ] restructi the components folder
-- [x] refactor the code to make it more readable and maintainable

 - [ ] Use prefetch using react query to enhance performance
 - [ ] Genrate the html on post submit o you dont have to deal with window undefined
 - [ ] Design the settings page

-Day 12:

 - [ ] Implementing the q/a/quick take creating and fetching them
 - [ ] Add comments and nested comments along with a page for each content type